stevomatthews/Spoon-Knife/test-toc.md

 error).

 4. Each side declares a transmission type that is not compatible with the other.
-This will be described further along with other new HSv5 features;
+This will be described further, along with other new HSv5 features;
 the HSv4 client supports only and exclusively one transmission type, which is *Live*.
-This is indicated in the `Type` field in the HSv4 handshake that shall be equal to `UDT_DGRAM` (2), and in the HSv5 by the extra *Smoother* block declaration (see below).
+This is indicated in the `Type` field in the HSv4 handshake, which must be equal to `UDT_DGRAM` (2), and in the HSv5 by the extra *Smoother* block declaration (see below).
 In any case, when there's no *Smoother* declared, *Live* is assumed.
 Otherwise the Smoother type must be exactly the same on both sides.